mindkin/hourfleet/docs/youconfigure.md

 						"PerInstance": 50, // One-off flat fee per late return "PerMinute": 1 // Per minute after a late return },
-					"UsageFees": "PerCar" | "None" // If "PerCar" then each car defines its own (hourly/daily/weekly) pricing.
-If "None" then there is no charge to use any car on this network.
 				},
 				"Timing": {
 					"FlagFallPeriodMinutes": 15, // A rental completed in less than this time, incurs no usage charge